 If you are looking to scale up your volume, snap up quick deals and increase your ROI, short-term fix-and-flip financing may be the right choice for you.
-At Anchor Loans, we get asked a lot of questions about flip financing projects, and below are four that we probably hear most often.
+At Anchor Loans, we get asked a lot of questions about flip financing projects.

 Fast, reliable funding opens new doors of opportunity and greater access to bargain properties.
 In an industry where “cash is king,” the savvy fix-and-flip investor will find that the cost of borrowed capital can be well worth the leverage benefits.

 What is fix-and-flip financing and how is it different from a standard bank loan?

 Fix-and-flip or “private direct” financing is a short-term loan secured by real estate.
 Sometimes referred to as “hard money,” these loans are funded by private investors and typically feature higher interest rates (and lower qualifying restrictions) compared to bank loans.
 The borrower makes monthly interest-only payments followed by a balloon payment at the end of the term when the rehabbed property is sold.

 A private direct loan typically carries a higher interest rate than a conventional bank loan, but it also comes with benefits a bank loan doesn’t—like higher leverage, funding for renovations, easy qualifying and no red tape.
 An experienced flipper with a successful track record who needs cash in hand in under two weeks can offset the cost of a private direct loan with the enhanced ability to compete for bargain properties—as well as faster project turn-around times.

 I need funds right away.
 Can I really get a fix-and-flip loan in a matter of days?